VisJudge-Bench: Aesthetics and Quality Assessment of Visualizations

 \textbf{Training Setup.} We use \benchmark's human-annotated data with a 70\%/10\%/20\% train/validation/test split (2,163/279/648 samples) via stratified sampling to maintain consistent visualization type distribution across all splits.
 Training data is kept separate from baseline evaluation to prevent contamination.

-\textbf{Model Training.} We selected Qwen2.5-VL-7B-Instruct~\citep{bai2025qwen2} as our base model for its strong multimodal capabilities.
-The model generates quality scores (1.0-5.0) and rationales aligned with human expert judgments.
-We employ reinforcement learning with the GRPO algorithm~\citep{shao2024deepseekmath}, using a composite reward function combining accuracy reward (minimizing prediction error) and format reward (ensuring structured outputs)~\citep{DBLP:journals/corr/abs-2508-02124,DBLP:journals/corr/abs-2506-09507}.
+\textbf{Model Training.} We fine-tuned four representative open-source multimodal models as base models: Qwen2.5-VL (3B/7B-Instruct)~\citep{bai2025qwen2}, InternVL3-8B~\citep{zhu2025internvl3}, and Llava-v1.6-mistral-7B~\citep{liu2024llavanext}.
+These models span different architectures and parameter scales (3B to 8B), enabling comprehensive evaluation of our training approach's cross-architecture generalization~\citep{lin2025lead}.
+All models are trained to generate quality scores (1.0--5.0) and rationales aligned with human expert judgments.
+We employ reinforcement learning with the GRPO algorithm~\citep{shao2024deepseekmath, liang2026longdocqa, wu2026autowebworld}, using a composite reward function combining accuracy reward (minimizing prediction error) and format reward (ensuring structured outputs)~\citep{DBLP:journals/corr/abs-2508-02124,DBLP:journals/corr/abs-2506-09507}.
 Formal reward definitions are detailed in Appendix~\ref{appendix:reward_function}.
-For parameter-efficient fine-tuning, we adopted the Low-Rank Adaptation (LoRA)~\citep{hu2022lora}.
-Training used four NVIDIA A6000 (48GB) GPUs for 5 epochs with a learning rate of 1e-5.
+For parameter-efficient fine-tuning, we adopted Low-Rank Adaptation (LoRA)~\citep{hu2022lora}.
+All models were trained using consistent hyperparameter configurations across architectures.
+Training used 5 epochs with a learning rate of 1e-5.
 Detailed configurations are in Appendix~\ref{appendix:hyperparameters}.